-Recently at a church meeting, I heard someone emphasize the difference between being kind and nice.
+Recently at a church meeting, I heard someone emphasize the difference between kindness and being nice.
 We often use the terms interchangeably, but they’re really quite different.
-Being kind has much more depth.
+Kindness has much more depth.
 We’re all taught to be nice, to be polite.
 We don’t want to be rude, so we’re nice in our interactions with one another.
 Being kind, on the other hand, requires more effort, more thought, and produces more benefit–to the giver and the receiver.

 For the next 30 days, I’d like to challenge myself and each of you to be kinder to one another.
 If you’re in a situation where it’s a challenge to even be nice to someone, you’ll find it a real stretch to be kind.
 Or you may discover as you look around you that family, neighbors, and friends need something more than you normally give them.
 What could you do to be more kind, more genuine?

 Here are some ideas to guide you on your 30-day journey to reach out to others in kindness.